Research and Development Network in Norway: History

 The initiative to FUNN was taken by Rolf Skår, who was at the time chief executive officer of Norsk Data.
 On 18 February 1987 he contacted the Ministry of Trade and Industry and proposed that an information superhighway be built throughout the country based on independent computer centers.
 ND intended to be the driving force, but had support from the NTA and NTNF.
 Skår's demands were that ND would be allowed to use tax money via the District Tax Act and that these would be permitted used in areas that ND did not operate in.
 The subsidies would be used to purchase computer manufactured by Norsk Data.
 Part of Norsk Data's motivation was that the tax legislation was such constructed that companies could, within given regulations and limits, receive tax breaks by investing in non-central regional districts.
 Norsk Data could therefore channel back part of its taxes by using it in given areas.

 Permission for use of NOK 135 million in subsidies was granted by the ministry in August.
 The political decision to carry out the project was led by Minister of Trade and Industry Finn Kristensen and his state secretary, Kari Blegen.
 Thus the political decision was made before a commission could investigate if the project could be profitable and meet market demands.
 This was carried out by a commission led by Blegen, which published its report in December 1987.
 It concluded that each center would have a revenue of between NOK 6 and 8 million.
 This was in part based on that NTNF and NTA would purchase services for NOK 40 to 50 million per year over a period of four years.
-Each center would need NOKnsbp;2.3 million in subsidies per year, which would be financed through supporting projects which would purchase services from them.
+Each center would need NOK 2.3 million in subsidies per year, which would be financed through supporting projects which would purchase services from them.

 Fifty-one municipalities applied to join the project and fourteen were selected.
 The computing industry warned against the proposals, which would use ND's proprietary minicomputers instead of open standard servers and personal computers.
 Another concern which was voiced was that if fifteen new computing centers were to be established, it would either have to be at the expense of existing major centers, such as the Norwegian Computing Center and SINTEF, or would have to receive subsidies.
 The project was also disapproved of by the Ministry of Finance, the Ministry of Education and Research and the Regional Development Fund, but the issue was carried through by the Ministry of Trade and Industry.